tobyhodges/fair-research-software/learners/setup.md

 To generate an SSH key pair, you will need to run the `ssh-keygen` command from your command line tool and provide **your identity for the key pair** (e.g. the email address you used to register with GitHub) via the `-C` parameter as shown below.

-It will also prompt you to answer a few questions - e.g. where to save the keys on your machine and a passphrase to use to protect your private key.
+You will then be prompted to answer a few questions - e.g. where to save the keys on your machine and a passphrase to use to protect your private key.
 Pressing 'Enter' on these prompts will get `ssh-keygen` to use the default key location (within `.ssh` folder in your home directory) and set the passphrase to empty.